Group Leader

 2014 – 2018 PostDoc, Wellcome Trust Centre for Neuroimaging, University College London, UK

-4. RESEARCH AWARDS AND GRANTS
+4. RESEARCH AWARS AND GRANTS

-2023 Neuro-aCSis Programm (German Research Foundation)
+2023 Advanced Clinician Scientist Neuro-aCSis Programm (German Research Foundation)

 2023 Fellowship of the Hertie Network of Excellence in Clinical Neurosciences